OWASP/wrongsecrets/README.md

 ### Change Docker context

 Running docker image on Colima container runtimes on macOS Ventura with M1 CPU can run very slowly or can hang at some point.
-Wrong Secrets provide `arm64` Docker's image and switching to `desktop-linux` context will use native `arm64` image.
+Wrong Secrets provide `arm64` Docker image and switching to `desktop-linux` context will use the native `arm64` image.
-To do that in terminal run:
+To do that in the terminal run:

 ```shell
 docker context ls